-Absent evidence to the contrary, the fair market value of the taxpayer's TPP, excluding raw materials, supplies, and scrap property, is presumed to be either the total acquisition cost to the taxpayer less straight line depreciation or the residual value, whichever is greater.
+Absent evidence to the contrary, the fair market value of the taxpayer's TPP, excluding raw materials, supplies, and scrap property, is presumed to be either the total acquisition cost less straight line depreciation or the residual value, whichever is greater.
 The resulting value is called a "standard valuation."
 TPP Rule 0600-05-.06(1).